 Additional race information can be found at http://www.speedy-feet.com.

 The West Milton Triathlon is the event that started Speedy Feet.
 It consists of a 3.5 mile canoe, a 5 mile run and ends with a 17 mile bike.
 Most will race as a two person team, but there is a solo option for those who have their own kayak and want to race it on their own.
-For teams, you can stay together throughout the race, or split up after the canoe segment.
+For teams, you can stay together throughout the race, or split up after the canoe segment but both participants complete the canoe, bike and run segments.
 Your place will be determined by your team time which is simply each teammate's individual time added together.
 Solo participants compete based on individual times.
 Solo participants will all start together.
 Teams start 2 teams per minute starting at 8am with the starting order determined by the order teams register.

 PLEASE DO NOT USE THE ADD REGISTRANT to add your partner on your team entry.
 You will be prompted for your teammate's info on the team registration.

 Thank you for your interest in the West Milton Triathlon.
 2021 marks the 38th Annual for this event that serves as a fund-raiser for the Milton Union Cross Country program and the West Milton Volunteer Fire Company.